softrebel/maktab-dl/README.md

 ## Dependencies

 -   `httpx`: Used for making HTTP requests.
+-   `pydantic`: Used for
 -   `lxml`: Used for parsing HTML content.
 -   `appdirs`: Used for finding user specific os paths.

 ## Important Notes

 -   This script requires a Maktabkhooneh account to download courses.
 -   The script will create output directory automatically when you are saving videos there.

-This documentation should provide a good starting point for users of your `maktab-dl` package.
-Let me know if you have any other questions!